OPPORTUNITY

 As the founder and CEO of the Urban Erie Community Development Corporation (UECDC) and current President of the NAACP branch in Erie, Gary Horton is a passionate advocate for building vibrant communities by helping people to remove barriers to self-sufficiency.
 Horton is a co-founder of the Minority Community Investment Coalition as well as the neighborhood improvement group Eastside Grassroots Coalition.
 He also currently serves on the Erie Neighborhood Growth Partnership board and the Governor’s Advisory Board for Environmental Justice.

-Since graduating from Cheyney University of Pennsylvania with a Bachelor’s degree in Social and Behavioral Sciences and a minor in Political Science, Gary has given more than 30 years to public service.
+Since graduating from Cheyney University of Pennsylvania with a bachelor’s degree in social and behavioral Sciences and a minor in Political Science, Gary has given more than 30 years to public service.
 In addition to holding positions in the mayor’s office, the governor’s office and the federal Department of Health Education and Welfare, he also was elected to two terms as a School Board Director.

 The largest constituent group served by UECDC at the Reverend E. F. Smith Quality of Life Learning Center is New Americans – resettled refugees and immigrants.
 In addition to youth leadership development and other programs, the center offers GED, ESL, workforce development, and job placement for adults living in some of the lowest income census tracts in Erie.
 For this work, Horton was given the Minority Advocate Award by the US Small Business Administration in 2003.